mlagisz/EcoEvo_societies_list/README.md

 The final number of authors will depend on the individual contributions warranting authorship.
 The expected time you may spend on this project is expected to be around 2-20 hours in total, across one year (likely duration of this project), but will depend on the number of societies found for data extraction/checking, the final number of contributors, and their speed/quality of work.
 We welcome and actively encourage the participation of researchers from historically underrepresented and marginalized groups, valuing their unique perspectives and experiences as essential contributions to this work.

-For more details on how to contribute and how we deal with recognizing everybody's contributions see our full [CONTRIBUTION GUIDE](/CONTRIBUTING.md).
+For more details on how to contribute and how we deal with recognizing everybody's contributions see our full [Contribution Guide](/CONTRIBUTING.md).

-We expect all project contributors to familiarize themselves and follow our [CODE OF CONDUCT](/CODE_OF_CONDUCT.md).
+We expect all project contributors to familiarize themselves and follow our [Code of Conduct](/CODE_OF_CONDUCT.md).

 ## 🗺 Workflow
 ![Tentative workflow](SORTEE2025 societies list_project_workflow.png)
-List of international societies from an earlier SORTEE project is available [HERE](/LIST_INTERNAT_ECOEVO_SOC.md)
+List of international societies from an earlier SORTEE project is available [here](/LIST_INTERNAT_ECOEVO_SOC.md)

 ## 📅 Timeline
 ![Tentative timeline of the project](SORTEE2025 societies list_project_timeline.png)